 Faruk Ulay was born in Istanbul, Turkey in 1957.
 After receiving a Bachelor of Arts degree in Graphic Design from The State Academy of Fine Arts, he completed his Master of Arts degree in Visual Communications in Goldsmiths’ College in London, England.
-In 1982, he moved to the United States and established a design studio in Pasadena, California, where he focuses on authoring purely text-based, literary works as well as engaging text and visuals to create interdisciplinary, multi-layered projects.
+He moved to the United States in 1982 and established a design studio in Pasadena, California, where he focuses on authoring purely text-based, literary works as well as engaging text and visuals to create interdisciplinary, multi-layered projects.

-In addition to the work that incorporates both the visual and the textual, Faruk Ulay has written eight volumes of short stories, two novels, and one non-fiction work–a design manifesto.
+In addition to the work that incorporates both the visual and the textual, he has written eight volumes of short stories, two novels, and one non-fiction work–a design manifesto.